 Rustic Table Lamp

 You can build this rustic table lamp from old fence boards or any other type of weather-seasoned wood.
-Since this lamp is made from scrap material, the base section of the lamp is free.
+Since the materials used to create this lamp are from repurposed wood, the only cost is the fasteners and lamp hardware (socket, cord, etc.).

 Building the Rustic Table Lamp